fredqi/xduthesis/README.rst

 Introduction
 ============

-This is a XeLaTeX template for writing thesises to apply academic degrees in Xidian University.
-The template is designed according to the official requirements on typesetting thesises.
-The template currently supports all levels of degrees from bachelor to docotor, including both academic master and professional master.
+This is a XeLaTeX template for writing theses to apply academic degrees in Xidian University.
+The template is designed according to the official requirements on typesetting theses.
+The template currently supports all levels of degrees from bachelor to doctor, including both academic master and professional master.
 But it is not guaranteed that you will pass the typesetting check and obtain your degree by using this template.